bigme666/woodpecker/README.md

 # woodpecker
 A simple VBA script that prevents your screen to lock on Windows systems.

-This script sends the {NUMLOCK}{NUMLOCK} keyboard code every 60 seconds so that your screen is kept alive and does not lock.
+This script sends the {NUMLOCK}{NUMLOCK} keyboard code with a random interval of time regulated by the min and max parameters (expressed in milliseconds).
 To stop the script is sufficient to delete the text file Woodpecker_ON.txt that the script itself creates in the C:/TEMP folder.

 While testing, use the provided kill.vbs script to kill all vbs scripts without having to delete the Woodpecker_ON.txt file.